HemalathaRamanujam2022/mlops_temperature_prediction/setup/training.md

 - The dict vectorizer and best model are bundled into a pipeline and registered in the MLflow registry.
 All trained model artifacts are stored in AWS S3, identified by their run_id.
 - The model deployed in Amazon S3 will be used in the deployment phase.

+The MLflow UI can be accessed on port 5000 and the Prefect UI can be accessed on port 4200 on the localhost.

 Change directory to training folder
 ```
 cd orchestration/prefect/